-Residents, agencies, and other stakeholders serving low/moderate-income and special needs populations submitted comments in writing following the public hearing.
-Comments made during the meeting were also included in the final version of the AAP.
+Residents, agencies, and other stakeholders serving low/moderate-income and special needs populations submitted comments following the public hearing.
+Comments made during the meeting were included in the final AAP version.
 The Town followed each of the Citizen Participation Plan (CPP) steps when conducting outreach and consulting with the public.
-See Consultation and Citizen Participation sections that follow for more details.
-The Planning and Development Department (PDD) issued a press release that notified the public of opportunities to participate, resulting in a newspaper announcement.
-Direct invitations to participate in the Plan review during the comment period were emailed to the CDBG distribution list.
-The Town also posted on its social media platforms (Facebook and Twitter) and on its website to announce meetings and the comment period, encouraging a broader range of residents to participate.
+Please see the Consultation and Citizen Participation sections for more details.
+The Planning and Development Department (PDD) issued a press release notifying the public of opportunities to participate, resulting in a newspaper announcement.
+Direct invitations to participate in Plan review during the comment period were emailed to the CDBG distribution list.
+The Town also posted on its social media platforms and on its website to announce meetings and the comment period, encouraging a broader range of participation.
 The Notice of Public Meeting and Funding Availability (NOFA) was published in English, Portuguese, and Spanish on the Town's website.
-Regional and local agencies included reprints of announcements in their newsletters, including the Barnstable County Human Services Newsletter.
-An overview of actions is below:
+Regional and local agencies included reprints of announcements in their publications, An overview of actions is below:

-- Draft documents Available through: April 14, 2021 - Legal Notice of Public Meeting and NOFA: April 9, 2021 - Press Release of Public Meeting and NOFA: April 8, 2021 - Public Comments Accepted through: May 14, 2021 - Public Meeting for the Draft Annual Action Plan: May 4, 2021
+- Draft documents available from: February 24, 2023 to March 27, 2023 - Legal Notice of Public Meeting and NOFA: February 14, 2023 - Press Release of Public Meeting and NOFA: February 14, 2023 - Public Comments Accepted through: March 27, 2023 - Public Meeting for the Draft Annual Action Plan: February 24, 2023